-However, in many applications, the overlap is limited, which can have drastic effects on finite-sample performance \citep{busso_new_2014,rothe_robust_2017} and leads to an infinite semiparametric efficiency bound \citep{KhTa10}.\footnote{To prevent these issues, one can redefine the object of interest as a treatment effect for a subset of the population for which overlap holds.
-While this restores the possibility of conventional $\sqrt{n}$-asymptotics, it changes the estimand to one that is typically less relevant to the policy question at hand.
-For examples of this approach, see \citet{heckman_matching_1997}, \citet{galiani_water_2005}, \citet{bailey_war_2015} or \citet{crump_dealing_2009}.} Furthermore, even under perfect overlap, the standard approach requires a large amount of smoothness: one typically assumes continuous differentiability of the order $\dimx/2$ at minimum \citep[e.g.][]{chen_semiparametric_2008}, and often of the order $\dimx+1$ or higher \citep[e.g.][]{hahn_role_1998,heckman_matching_1998,hirano_efficient_2003}, where $\dimx$ is the dimension of the covariates.
+However, in many applications, this approach may not perform well for two reasons.
+First, often the overlap is limited, which may lead to failure of asymptotic normality and slower convergence rates \citep[e.g.][]{KhTa10,KhNe13,busso_new_2014,rothe_robust_2017}.\footnote{To deal with limited overlap, one can redefine the estimand to a treatment effect for a subset of the population for which overlap holds, as in \citet{heckman_matching_1997}, \citet{galiani_water_2005}, \citet{bailey_war_2015} or \citet{crump_dealing_2009}.
+However, this estimand is typically less policy relevant.} Second, even under perfect overlap, asymptotic unbiasedness requires a lot of smoothness: one typically needs continuous differentiability of the order $\dimx/2$ at minimum \citep[e.g.][]{chen_semiparametric_2008}, and often of the order $\dimx+1$ or higher \citep[e.g.][]{hahn_role_1998,heckman_matching_1998,hirano_efficient_2003}, where $\dimx$ is the dimension of the covariates.
 Unless $\dimx$ is very small, such assumptions are hard to evaluate, and may be much stronger than the researcher is willing to impose.
-Finally, as argued in, for instance, \citet{robins_toward_1997}, the standard approach may not provide a good description of finite-sample behavior of estimators and CIs: in finite samples, regularization leads to bias, and different estimators have different finite-sample biases even if they are asymptotically equivalent.
-The bias may in turn lead to undercoverage of the CIs due to incorrect centering.
+Furthermore, even if the asymptotic bias is negligible, the actual finite-sample bias may affect coverage of standard \acp{CI} \citep[e.g.][]{robins_toward_1997}.